 As private stamps, they could not be affixed to postal items on the address side therefore they were subsequently affixed to the reverse.
 In 1962, consent was given for Lundy stamps to be affixed to the address side of postcards as long as they were set away from the UK stamp.
 In 1992 this consent was given to all mail.

 At first, the Lundy stamp charge, or puffinage, only covered the carriage of mail between the island and the mainland.
 Since 1974 the Lundy puffinage has incorporated the UK charge and a separate UK stamp is no longer required.

 Mr Harman also minted his own coins for use on the island, displaying his own head in place of that of the British Monarch.
 He was taken to court on the charge that he had ‘unlawfully issued as a token for money a piece of metal … contrary to Section 5 of the Coinage Act 1870’, and was obliged to withdraw them.
 Puffin coins are now quite rare, but a limited numbers are available through the Lundy Shop as collectors items.

 Since 1929 some 350 Lundy stamps have been issued, many of them now very rare and highly collectible.
 Some 40,000 pieces of mail are sent from the island every year and Lundy is the oldest private postal service operating in the world today.

-Please click here for an order form for all available new and historic issues and items.
-Lundy stamps and coins are available to order by post from The Lundy Postal Service, Lundy, Bristol Channel, EX39 2LY, by phone on 01237 431831 ext 226 or by email firstname.lastname@example.org.
+Lundy stamps and coins are available to order by post from The Lundy Postal Service, Lundy, Bristol Channel, EX39 2LY, by phone on 01237 431831 ext 226 or by email [email protected].